 For HOME and CDBG, the Program loan's term shall be for as long as the primary loan, plus 15 years.
 For CalHome, the Program loan's term shall be for 30 years.
 The interest rate shall be 0% simple interest.
 All Program loan payments shall be deferred because the borrowers will have their repayment ability fully utilized under the primary loan.
-For HOME and CDBG, loan principal shall not be forgiven (unless allowed by statute, for CalHome), and the loan period cannot be extended except for loans that are resubordinated when a rate and term refinance is approved, per Attachment D.
+For HOME and CDBG, loan principal shall not be forgiven (unless allowed by statute, for CalHome), and the loan period cannot be extended.